amirhajibabaei/AutoForce/theforce/cl/README.md

 For this, we create the usual input input files required for a each ab initio software.
-Then ML and MD related parameters, which do not depend on underlying ab initi calculator, are set in the `ARGS` file.
+Then ML and MD related parameters, which do not depend on underlying ab initio calculator, are set in the `ARGS` file.

 Running examples are available at top-level [examples](https://github.com/amirhajibabaei/AutoForce/tree/master/examples) folder.